Kyle Richards Reacts After Caitlyn Jenner Expresses Interest In Joining The ‘RHOBH’ Cast

-Kyle Richards was featured on a special at home addition of Watch What Happens Live at the end of last week and during the show, which also featured a number of other Bravo personalities, including The Real Housewives of New York City‘s Ramona Singer, and The Real Housewives of New Jersey‘s Melissa and Joe Gorga, Richards was asked about Caitlyn Jenner’s recent comments regarding a potential role on The Real Housewives of Beverly Hills.
+Kyle Richards was featured on a special at-home edition of Watch What Happens Live at the end of last week.
+During the show, which also featured a number of other Bravo personalities such as The Real Housewives of New York City’s Ramona Singer and The Real Housewives of New Jersey’s Melissa and Joe Gorga, Richards was asked about Caitlyn Jenner’s recent comments regarding a potential role on The Real Housewives of Beverly Hills.

-After revealing her sister, Kim Richards, recently suffered a near panic attack amid the ongoing coronavirus pandemic, Richards was asked for her thoughts on a series of comments Jenner and her rumored girlfriend Sophia Hutchins made to Entertainment Tonight about the show last month by host Andy Cohen.
+After revealing her sister, Kim Richards, recently suffered a near panic attack amid the ongoing coronavirus pandemic, host Andy Cohen asked Richards about her thoughts on a series of comments Jenner and her rumored girlfriend Sophia Hutchins made to Entertainment Tonight last month.

 “What did you think of Caitlyn Jenner recently saying she could see herself joining [The Real Housewives of Beverly Hills]?”
 Cohen asked, via Bravo’s The Daily Dish, last Thursday night from his apartment in New York City.